 3D platforming fans on PC have slim pickings compared to the likes of the Nintendo Switch.
 There have been a handful of notable efforts in recent years, but A Hat in Time remains the best example by a long shot.

 The original Sonic games remain iconic to this day, but they’re very much a love-it-or-hate-it proposition, especially if you didn’t grow up with the blue blur.
-Sonic Mania takes everything that works from the original trilogy and throws it into a blender, producing perhaps the best game in the series ever, or certainly the best since the ‘90s.
+Sonic Mania throws everything that works from the original trilogy into a blender, producing perhaps the best game in the series ever, or indeed the best since the ‘90s.

-Developed by fans for fans, this greatest hits of classic Sonic remixes favorite levels from the Sonic canon, as well as adding in a few creative ones of its own.
-More than any series reboot out there, Mania knows how to sate your nostalgia while also building on the style and attitude that made the blue hedgehog into a culturally-embedded character durable enough to survive decades of mediocre games.
+Developed by fans for fans, this greatest hits of classic Sonic remixes favorite levels from the Sonic canon and adds a few creative ones of its own.
+More than any series reboot out there, Mania knows how to sate your nostalgia while building on the style and attitude that made the blue hedgehog into a culturally embedded character durable enough to survive decades of mediocre games.

 The first act of every zone reminds you of the basic mechanics of a level you likely played a long time ago.
-Add in a gloriously throwback remixed soundtrack, and you have one of the best retro games of all time.
+Add a glorious throwback remixed soundtrack, and you have one of the best retro games ever.

-Built to look, sound, and feel like a lost 8-bit game made with today’s technology, Shovel Knight is a marvel of retro engineering.
+Shovel Knight is a marvel of retro engineering, built to look, sound, and feel like a lost 8-bit game made with today’s technology.
 Like the best throwbacks, it’s not afraid to cast away some of the more dated aspects of NES-era design – ‘lives’ are replaced by a Souls-esque system where you retrieve your loot from your corpse, and the difficulty is far more balanced than some older platform games.

 Whether you call it an adventure game, a puzzler, or a platformer, there’s no doubt that Another World (or Out of This World in the US) is probably the most notable PC platformer of the early ‘90s.
 Prince of Persia might have spawned a multi-million dollar franchise, and Flashback had a more coherent story, but nothing quite beats the moment-to-moment novelty of developer Éric Chahi’s best work.